AzureSQLDB/redis-azure-ai-demo/data/README.md

 ### Prepare the .env file for the python notebook

-1. We need to see the connect string so that we can add this information to our .env file combined with our aiuser.
+1. We need to see the connect string so that we can add this information to our .env file combined with our aidemo user/login.
 Run the following command:

     ```BASH
     sqlcmd config connection-strings